 Personal Income Tax is the charge on the income of individuals, trustees, and executors.
-In Nigeria, the two key legislation are the Personal Income Tax Amendment Act 2011 (PITAM) and Finance Act 2020.
+In Nigeria, the two key legislations are the Personal Income Tax Amendment Act 2011 (PITAM) and Finance Act 2020.
 The effective date of the Finance Act 2020 is 1 January 2021.
-This article provides a guide on the taxation of employees in Nigeria.
+This article provides a guide on the taxation of employees (PAYE tax) in Nigeria.

 Employees pay tax based on residency.
-Thus, an employee will be a tax resident if the;
+Residency rule is used to know the place where a taxpayer should pay tax at the end of a period or year.
+Thus, an employee will be a tax resident in Nigeria if the;

 - employee works fully (or partially) in Nigeria or